- How do I register for international funds transfers?

-No, the international funds transfer fee of $22 will not be included in your daily limit.
+No, the international funds transfer fee will not be included in your daily limit.

 When sending an international funds transfer, an indicative exchange rate will be provided in the international funds transfer form and you will be asked to accept the final, real time foreign exchange rate when confirming the transaction.
 Where real time rates are unavailable, eg. outside of business hours or for future-dated transactions, the rate will be applied at the time and you will receive a confirmation via secure message once your transaction is completed.

 The countries that you can send an international funds transfer to are: